MarkT-Johnson/HexWriter/README.md

 to encode the sentence.

 ## Features:
-* Drawing Hexes (only one hex)
+* Drawing Hexes (1-7 hexes)
 * Text to hex encoder (not displayed in window)

 ## Work In Progress Features:
-1. Dynamic origin determination
+1. Dynamic origin determination (7+ hexes)
-   * Current limitation on the one hex only requirement
-   * Need to figure out how to determine the new angle for the bearing method to use
+   * Need programatic way to determine location of hexes outside of layers 1-2
-2. Draw more than one hex (requires Dynamic Origin Determination)
+2. Draw more than 7 hex (requires Dynamic Origin Determination (7+ hexes))

 ## Known Bugs:
 * None known so far